-The Department of Pediatric Infectious Diseases is a recently expanded department under the Clinical Research Division at Institute of Tropical Medicine.
-We work on a wide range of infectious diseases with special attention on severe pediatric infectious diseases including pneumonia, diarrhea, dengue and malaria.
+The Department of Pediatric Infectious Diseases conducts research on a wide range of infectious diseases with special attention on severe pediatric infectious diseases including pneumonia, diarrhea, dengue and malaria.
 Our research interests include integration of clinical, environmental and social issues at global, national and local levels.